 Alaska Rugby has three pitches right in Anchorage, the largest city in Alaska.
 There are also pitches located North in Fairbanks and South on the Kenai Peninsula, and rumors flying around about some new teams in other Alaskan towns.
 Alaska’s pride and joy is The Alaska Mountain Rugby Grounds.
 Referred to by many as “The Field of Dreams”, AMRG opened in 2013, thanks to big dreamer and Alaskan Rugger, Justin Green, with the help of his teammates and his demolition company, Alaska Demolition.
 AMRG is an international regulation rugby pitch with a world class rugby clubhouse and stunning views in all directions.
 All of the fields across the state are maintained by AKRU members with a passion for promoting and growing rugby in the state.
 Fair warning, Alaska is one of the only places where a game might be delayed due to a visiting bear or moose on the pitch!

 Fast forward to 2023, our 50th Anniversary of the Alaska Rugby Union forming long ago.
 This upcoming summer is sure to be an epic celebration of the growth of rugby in our great state.
-Keep up to date on plans for the celebrations HERE.
-If you are a current or past member of the union and have photos, stories, or other memories to contribute, please email them to email@example.com so they can be incorporated into the celebrations!
+If you are a current or past member of the union and have photos, stories, or other memories to contribute, please email them to firstname.lastname@example.org so they can be incorporated into the celebrations!